elton-okawa/kafka-study/README.md

 ### Defining message's key

 Defining message's key ensures that those messages will be delivered to the same partition and consumed in the same arrival order.

 It's useful when order matters, for example, in a bank account application you can use client's id as message key to ensure that every message from this specific client will be processed in order.

 ### Consumers > Partitions (not in demo video yet)

-Whenever we have more consumers than partitions, extra consumers will be idle because kafka guarantees that each partition one have a single consumer, but a single consumer can consume from more than one partition.
+Whenever we have more consumers than partitions, extra consumers will be idle because kafka guarantees that each partition only have a single consumer, but remember that a single consumer can consume from more than one partition.

 ## Quick start